fiatconnect/specification/fiatconnect-api.md

 #### 9.3.1.2. `PersonalDataAndDocumentsDetailed`

-A more detailed Schema allowing the user to provide more information to work with CICO providers that require it.
+`PersonalDataAndDocumentsDetailed` is a more detailed version of the `PersonalDataAndDocuments` KYC Schema, allowing the user to provide more information for CICO providers which require it.

 ```
 {